 If you are following this blog, you would know why I recommend Genesis as my preferred tool for building a website.
 I love the flexibility provided by Genesis to modify almost anything on your site.
 Mostly these changes follow the pattern of the WordPress development which can help a lot in case you are familiar with it.

 Author Box in Genesis has 3 different components – Author Gravatar, Title, Description.
 You can use any one of them to modify the output as desired.

 The way Genesis allows you to modify its component is by providing you hooks and filters.
 Here is the list of filters available to modify the author box in Genesis.

-2. genesis_author_box_title – This filter will allow you to modify the title of the author box.
-This filter only modify title text, if you want to modify the formatting, you can use $pattern variable (We will look at it later on).
+genesis_author_box_title – This filter will allow you to modify the title of the author box.
+This filter only modifies title text, if you want to modify the formatting, you can use $pattern variable (We will look at it later on).

-3. genesis_author_box – This filter will allow you to modify the complete output of the author box, so any major revamp can be done using this filter.
-At this point of time this filter is not listed under available filters in Genesis documentation but I have checked with Support team and we can use this.
+genesis_author_box – This filter will allow you to modify the complete output of the author box so any major revamp can be done using this filter.
+At this point in time, this filter is not listed under available filters in Genesis documentation but I have checked with the Support team and we can use this.